Kayli/logspub/dev/networking.md

     - if a host has two IP addresses, 192.168.1.1 and 10.1.2.1, and a server running on the host listens on 0.0.0.0, it will be reachable at both of those IPs

 - routing schemes
   - unicast: one to one
   - anycast: one to one of many
   - broadcast: one to many
   - multicast: one to some of many

+## network packets [3]

+- ethernet (data link layer, l2)
+  - contains data: frame
+    - communication between devices on the same local network or segment
+    - contains source and destination mac addresses
+      - is typically rewritten or replaced at each hop in a network

+- ip (network layer, l3)
+  - contains data: packet
+    - source and destination ip addresses
+    - ttl: number of hops after which packet is dropped

+- tcp (transport layer, l4)
+  - contains data: segment
+    - source port, destination port
+    - sequence number, ack number
+      - incremented by number of bytes sent and received
+      - ack number can signal reception of multiple packets
+    - window
+      - how much data client sends before waiting for ack
+      - dynamic, sent in every segment
+        - this allows flow control: server can adjust window size to ensure optimal transmission rate
+      - can be set to 0 by server to indicate that it needs more time before receiving new data
+        - so client will wait for next ack from server with non-zero window size
+  - provides confirmation of data delivery and allows retransmission of lost packets
+  - allows flow control (see above)
+  - is bidirectional
+  - handshake
+    - is 3-way, which means 3 packets will be tranmitted over the wire
+    - establishes connection
+  - phantom byte: increment of a sequence number by 1 even when no bytes of data were sent
+  - closing connection
+    - graceful 4-way closure using fin flag (can be 3 or more packets)
+    - ungraceful, using rst flag, doesn't have to be acknowledged

+- udp (transport layer, l4)
+  - contains data: datagram
+    - source port, destination port
+    - length
+    - checksum
+  - allows to transmit data with less overhead
+  - connectionless
+    - there is no explicit connection or handshake
+    - connection is often simulated/defined using timeout
+  - no flow control
+    - can transmit data as fast as it can
+      - which may lead to loss of data
+  - doesn't provide reliability at l4
+    - if needed, apps have to implement it on top of udp

 ## http